-To get more benzodiazepine information, and to learn about your loved one’s options for rehab, please call our 24-hour, toll-free helpline at the number on this page.
-Our admissions coordinators can provide you with the valuable information you need to guide your loved one down the path of sobriety.
+To get more benzodiazepine information, and to learn about your loved one’s options for treatment, please call us at 706-914-2327.
+Our team can provide you with the valuable information you need to help guide your loved one down the path of recovery.

 1 Ogbru, Annette, “Benzodiazepines.”
 RxList.com.
 Accessed June 15, 2018.

 2 “Substance use – prescription drugs.”
 Medline Plus.
 November 2014.